On the Betti Numbers of Finite Volume Hyperbolic Manifolds

 \section{Introduction}

 In theory, the Selberg trace formula can be used to compute Betti numbers of compact locally symmetric spaces.
+(See, for example, \cite{Wallach} for an introduction to the trace formula.)
 The expressions produced by the trace formula, however, can be extremely complicated and difficult to understand.
-DeGeorge and Wallach \cite{DW78} pioneered the use of the trace formula to obtain simpler coarser bounds on Betti numbers and the multiplicity of other representations arising in $L^2(\Gamma\backslash G)$.
+DeGeorge and Wallach \cite{DW78} pioneered the use of the trace formula to obtain simpler but coarser bounds on Betti numbers and the multiplicity of other representations arising in $L^2(\Gamma\backslash G)$.
 In particular, the DeGeorge-Wallach bounds did not require extensive evaluations of orbital integrals.
 This saving in complexity was achieved (with a concomitant loss of precision) by using test functions in the trace formula that were supported in the lift to $G$ of a ball about the origin in $G/K$ that can be identified with an {\em embedded} ball in $\Gamma\backslash G/K$.
 Their estimates then reduce to estimates on the growth of matrix coefficients associated to the representation under investigation.
+These techniques were later extended by Savin in \cite{Savin} to non-cocompact arithmetic $\Gamma$.
 Using related techniques, Xue in \cite{Xue} gave effective estimates on the growth of the first Betti numbers for compact complex-hyperbolic surfaces.
 Sarnak and Xue \cite{Sarnak} subsequently pushed beyond the embedded ball barrier for surfaces, allowing test functions supported on the lift to $G$ of balls with radius larger than the injectivity radius of $\Gamma\backslash G/K$.